espressif/esp-idf/docs/en/get-started-legacy/index.rst

 The toolchain uses the environment variable ``IDF_PATH`` to access the ESP-IDF directory.
 This variable should be set up on your computer, otherwise projects will not build.

 These variables can be set temporarily (per session) or permanently.
-Please follow the instructions specific to :ref:`Windows <add-idf_path-to-profile-windows-legacy>` , :ref:`Linux and MacOS <add-idf_path-to-profile-linux-macos-legacy>` in Section :doc:`add-idf_path-to-profile`.
+Please follow the instructions specific to :ref:`Windows <add-idf_path-to-profile-windows-legacy>` , :ref:`Linux and macOS <add-idf_path-to-profile-linux-macos-legacy>` in Section :doc:`add-idf_path-to-profile`.

 .. _get-started-get-packages-legacy: